St0neofFr33dom/GraphQLProject/README.md

 This API returns info and statistics from Fire Emblem: Path of Radiance, a strategy RPG game released on the gamecube in 2005

+All the data is stored in a mongoDB server, the db.js
 <br/>

 ---